sylk80/connect_four_solo/docs/NOTES.md

 :heavy_plus_sign: There should be a rack :heavy_check_mark:

-:heavy_plus_sign: The rack should have seven columns
+:heavy_plus_sign: The rack should have seven columns :heavy_check_mark:

 :heavy_plus_sign: The rack should have six rows